Muath4/DSND-Project-2/README.md

 # Disaster Response Pipeline Project

+### Summary :
+This is a web application written in python using Flask to classify a text messages automatically into different categories (36) of disaster categories.
+There are two visualizations from the data set.
+The project consists of 3 areas:
+- ETL pipeline (process_data.py) to cleans data and store it.
+- ML pipeline (train_classifier.py) to train and store a classifier model.
+- Flask web app (run.py) to use a classification based on trained model.

+### Packages Required
+You need following python packages:
+- flask
+- plotly
+- sqlalchemy
+- pandas
+- numpy
+- sklearn
+- nltk

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.